-During competition pros may only fish/cast from the front deck.
-Ams may only fish/cast from the back deck or the lower passenger side seated positions.
-Once a fish is hooked by either participant, that participant may move freely around the boat to land that hooked fish.
+During competition, a Pro is allowed to invite the Am onto the front deck of the boat.
+However, an Am is NOT allowed to ASK the Pro if they can move to the front of the boat.
+At NO POINT can an Am operate the trolling motor.
 If tournament officials determine a Pro has operated the boat in such a manner as to unfairly handicap his/her Am, they shall be disqualified.
 If tournament officials determine an Am has engaged in conduct in such a manner as to unfairly handicap his/her pro, they shall be disqualified.
 At no time may a Pro participant request that the Am participant not fish.
 Ams are expected to share/contribute to the daily boat operating expenses with the Pro participant.

 33. AM BOAT OPERATION:

-Ams are allowed to drive boats, only in cases of emergency or with permission from tournament officials, with exception of loading and unloading boats from trailers.
+Ams are not permitted to operate the trolling motor at any time.
+Ams are ONLY allowed to drive boats in an emergency or with permission from tournament officials, with exception of loading and unloading boats from trailers.

 34. AM GPS/VIDEOGRAPHY/PHONE: